-Deep in the ocean where only submarines and unmanned deep dive vehicles can go, lives the species that inspired the Alien movies, and rightfully so it did.
+Deep in the ocean where not even submarines and unmanned deep dive vehicles can go, lives the species that inspired the Alien movie franchise.

 The Phronima is a small, translucent deep sea hyperiid, closely related to amphipods (crustaceans).
-To put it in relative perspective, it resembles a common shrimp — with a similar head, eyes, jaws and clawed arms, but don’t count it out just yet.
+To the common eye, it resembles a mini shrimp — with a similar head, eyes, jaws and clawed arms.
 The Phronima is truly alien in nature and instinct.

 - Nature is truly amazing, even the creatures we may never get to see in person

 - Despite the environment or conditions, nature never stops relenting

 - Nature is a realistic cookie cutter mold for organized chaos and its beauty

 - Good ideas can come out of just about anything

 - You don’t need to know everything, but it’s nice to switch things up now and then

 Contributed by Cathy S. Writer geek.
 Mom.
 Extraterrestrial good at fridge organization.